open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 reservoirs:

-* `AlignedHistogramBucketExemplarReservoir` is the default reservoir used for Histograms with buckets, and it stores at most one exemplar per histogram bucket.
-The exemplar stored is the last measurement recorded - i.e. any new measurement overwrites the previous one in that bucket.
+* `AlignedHistogramBucketExemplarReservoir` is the default reservoir used for Histograms with buckets, and it stores at most one `Exemplar` per histogram bucket.
+The `Exemplar` stored is the last measurement recorded - i.e. any new measurement overwrites the previous one in that bucket.

-* `SimpleFixedSizeExemplarReservoir` is the default reservoir used for all metrics except Histograms with buckets.
+* `SimpleFixedSizeExemplarReservoir` is the default reservoir used for all metrics except histograms with buckets.
 It has a fixed reservoir pool, and implements the equivalent of [naive reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling).
-The reservoir pool size (currently defaulting to 1) determines the maximum number of exemplars stored.
+The reservoir pool size (currently defaulting to 1) determines the maximum number of `Exemplar`s stored.
 Exponential histograms use a `SimpleFixedSizeExemplarReservoir` with a pool size equal to the number of buckets up to a max of `20`.

-> [!NOTE]
+See [Changing the ExemplarReservoir for a Metric](#changing-the-exemplarreservoir-for-a-metric) for details on how to use the View API to change `ExemplarReservoir`s for a Metric.

-> Currently there is no ability to change or configure `ExemplarReservoir`.
+See [Building your own exemplar reservoir](../extending-the-sdk/README.md#exemplarreservoir) for details on how to implement custom `ExemplarReservoir`s.

 ### Instrumentation